 - Talk to at least three different lenders and compare their terms and fees.

-- Pay attention to the prepayment terms.
+- Pay attention to the repayment terms.
 If this period and its fees seem too high, you may end up locked into the loan forever.

 - Reputable lenders don’t require upfront fees.

 - Lenders should never pressure you into borrowing more than you’re comfortable with, signing incomplete contracts, or overstating your income.

 Whether you need a subprime mortgage, auto loan, small business loan, or some other loan, you have to shop around for the best-rate loans.
 Avoiding predatory lenders will allow good people like you to live a financially stable life.

 How to Apply for a Subprime Business Loan?

 Applying for a subprime business loan is a simple 6-step process.

 Step 1: Interview- It starts with an initial brief interview with a business finance specialist to discover your businesses needs and qualifications.

 Step 2: Application- Fill out the short application with pertinent business and personal information along with requested documents.